wur-bioinformatics/introduction-to-bioinformatics/week5.md

 :align: center
 :name: w5f4

-Left, variety of genome sizes [Abizar at English Wikipedia, CC BY-SA 3.0](https://commons.wikimedia.org/w/index.php?curid=19537795); right, examples of ploidy [Haploid_vs_diploid.svg: Ehambergderivative work: Ehamberg (talk) - Haploid_vs_diploid.svg, CC BY-SA 3.0](https://commons.wikimedia.org/w/index.php?curid=13308417)
+Left, variety of genome sizes [Abizar at English Wikipedia, CC BY-SA 3.0](https://commons.wikimedia.org/w/index.php?curid=19537795); right, examples of ploidy [Ehamberg (talk) - Haploid_vs_diploid.svg, CC BY-SA 3.0](https://commons.wikimedia.org/w/index.php?curid=13308417)
 :::

 (w5box2)=
 :::{admonition} Box 2: Size does(n’t) matter?
+:class: tip
 Genomes come in all shapes and sizes.
 The smallest known (non-viral) genome is that of the bacterial endosymbiont _Nasuia deltocephalinicola_, which only consists of 112,091 nucleotides encoding 137 proteins.
 The largest genomes known to date are marbled lungfish and the plant _Fritillaria assyriaca_ with 130,000,000,000 nucleotides (130Gb), although the amoeboid _Polychaos dubium_ is purported to have a genome size of 670Gb.